Vulnerability and incident handling¶

 Vulnerability disclosure policy¶

-Any actively exploited vulnerability or severe incidents are notified to CSIRT within 24 hours, general info is provided to CSIRT within 72 hours, and a full report is provided within 14 days.
+Any actively exploited Weblate vulnerability, or any severe incident affecting Weblate-operated services, is notified to CSIRT within 24 hours, general info is provided to CSIRT within 72 hours, and a full report is provided within 14 days.

 All users of Hosted or Dedicated Weblate impacted by a severe incident or an actively exploited vulnerability are notified within 7 days.